MicrosoftDocs/sql-docs/docs/big-data-cluster/configure-sql-server-master-instance.md

 Configure master instance of [!INCLUDE[big-data-clusters-2019](../includes/ssbigdataclusters-ss-nover.md)].

-Server configuration settings can not be configured for SQL Server master instance at deployment time.
+Server configuration settings cannot be configured for SQL Server master instance at deployment time.
 This article describes a temporary workaround on how to configure settings like SQL Server edition, enable or disable SQL Server Agent, enable specific trace flags or enable/disable customer feedback.

-To change any of these settings follow these steps:
+To change any of these settings, follow these steps:

 1. Create a custom `mssql-custom.conf` file that includes targeted settings.
 The following example enables SQL Agent, telemetry, sets a PID for Enterprise Edition, and enables trace flag 1204.: